How We Started

 Our Social Business Model

-Since our first venture with Dignity Kitchen™ in 2010, we have now evolved into three ventures all aimed at strengthening our capabilities in skills training and placement and employment within the F&B and retail sector as well as achieving greater integration and inclusion.
-Each one with a revenue-generating stream to support the social mission.
+All four ventures are aimed at strengthening our capabilities in skills training, placement and employment within the F&B and retail sector as well as achieving greater integration and inclusion.

 Dignity Learn, an inclusive training centre, provides WSQ and SkillsFuture eligible hawker culinary courses for the public.
 We also run a 22-day Train-and-Place programme for adults with special needs seeking employment.